Ascot lines of the London and South Western Railway: Reaching Staines

 A London and South Western Railway branch line from its main line at Weybridge to Egham had been authorised by an act of Parliament, the London and South Western Railway (Chertsey and Egham Branch) Act 1846 (9 & 10 Vict. c. clxxiv), on 16 July 1846.
 In 1847 the Windsor, Staines and South Western Railway was promoted in Parliament, and two authorising acts of Parliament were passed for it on the same day, 25 June 1847.
-The Windsor, Staines and South Western Railway (No. 1) Act 1847 (10 & 11 Vict. c. lviii) was for an extension from Richmond to Windsor, which was duly constructed.
-The Windsor, Staines and South Western Railway (No. 2) Act 1847 (10 & 11 Vict. c. lvii) authorised a line from a point west of Staines through Egham and Woking to Pirbright, with a branch to Chertsey.
+The Windsor, Staines, and South-western Railway Act (No. 1) 1847 (10 & 11 Vict. c. lviii) was for an extension from Richmond to Windsor, which was duly constructed.
+The Windsor, Staines, and South-western Railway Act (No. 2) 1847 (10 & 11 Vict. c. lvii) authorised a line from a point west of Staines through Egham and Woking to Pirbright, with a branch to Chertsey.
 In authorising the No. 2 Act, Parliament decided to cut back the LSWR Egham branch, and reduced it to the length from Weybridge to Chertsey only.

 The greatly reduced branch from Weybridge to Chertsey opened on 14 February 1848.
 The WS&SWR branch to Pirbright was never built as the shortage of railway investment money following the collapse of the Railway Mania made it impossible to pay for it.

 The Windsor, Staines and South Western Railway succeeded in constructing its Windsor line, opening from Richmond to Staines and Datchet on 22 August 1848, extending to Windsor the following year.
 The LSWR worked the line, and took it over in 1850.

 South Eastern Railway at Reading

-The Reading, Guildford and Reigate Junction Railway was independently promoted, and opened its line between Reading and Farnborough on 4 July 1849.
-The following year the RG&RR was opened throughout to Redhill, giving it a link to London.
-The RG&RJR was leased by the South Eastern Railway, and the SER adopted a challenging attitude to the Great Western Railway.
+The Reading, Guildford and Reigate Junction Railway (RG&RJR) was independently promoted, and opened its line between Reading and Farnborough on 4 July 1849.
+The following year, the RG&RJR was opened throughout to Redhill, giving it a link to London.
+It was leased by the South Eastern Railway (SER), which adopted a challenging attitude to the Great Western Railway (GWR).
 The RG&RJR station was a small affair at a lower level than the well established GWR station.
 The GWR was a broad gauge railway, so there was no interconnection due to the incompatible gauges.

 In October 1852 the SER presented a parliamentary bill to extend their line to Oxford by laying a narrow gauge track alongside the GWR as far as Oxford.
 In addition they planned to upgrade their Reading station at a cost of £10,000.
-On 4 August 1853 the extension was authorised in an act of Parliament, the South Eastern Railway (Reading Extension) Act 1853 (16 & 17 Vict. c. cxxi) but only as far as Reading itself.
+On 4 August 1853 the extension was authorised in an act of Parliament, the South-eastern Railway (Reading Extension) Act 1853 (16 & 17 Vict. c. cxxi) but only as far as Reading itself.
 It was necessary to agree the details of SER access to the GWR station area with that company, but the SER's dubious tactics in the past did not encourage the GWR to hasten to finalise matters.